i-am-LC/Django-OTP-Dispatch-Portal/README.md

 5. Run `python manage.py runserver` to start the development server.
 6. Open your web browser and head to `http://127.0.0.1:8000/` as show in the CLI.
 7. Log in using the superuser credentials you created.
-8. To send an SMS simply enter the recipients mobile number and select the appropriate country.
+8. Create a client account and add authorised representatives
-   1. Should the number provided not meet the country requirements an error message will display.
+   1. Should the mobile number provided not meet the country requirements an error message will display.
-9. Upon successfully sending your OTP code you'll be directed to the verification page.
+9. Send either an SMS or email OTP code to an authorised representative by selecting them from the OTP dispatch dropdown.
-   1. Each code expires five minutes from dispatch
+10. Each code expires five minutes from dispatch.
-   2. Each code expires after three failed attempts to verify.
+11. Each code expires after three failed attempts to verify.
-10. Records of successful, failed and skipped codes can be located on the dashboard.
+12. Records of successful, failed or timed out codes can be viewed under the clients profile.

 ## Credits
 Sincerest thanks to the contributors of [phonenumbers Python Library](https://github.com/daviddrysdale/python-phonenumbers) and